Skip to Content

 Instructions

-• Sift the flour and salt over the butter mixture and stir it in well or use the mixer on low speed.
+• Sift the flour, salt, and baking powder over the butter mixture and stir it in well or use the mixer on low speed.

 • While the cookies are chilling, pre-heat the oven to 350°F and line a couple of baking sheets with parchment paper or spray them with cooking spray.